 If you're a developer, you can access Zendesk Support functionality through the Zendesk API.
 For example, you can create a new ticket using the API instead.

-The Channel > API page in Zendesk Support lets you configure how API requests are authenticated as well as track API activity against your rate limit.
+The Apps and integrations > APIs > Zendesk API page in Admin Center enables you to configure how API requests are authenticated as well as track API activity against your rate limit.

 Reports for the Ticket Update Via or Ticket Event Via attribute may return web service, which refers to the API channel.
 This means that the ticket or ticket update came through API, via an integration or app that you downloaded from the Marketplace (for example, CRM, JIRA, or Slack) or some other workflow that you have set up.